The C*-algebra of a minimal homeomorphism of zero mean dimension: The C*-algebra of a minimal homeomorphism of mean dimension zero

-(See \cite{Phill-RSA1} for more details on recursive subhomogeneous C*-algebras.)
+(See \cite{Phill-RSA1} for more details concerning recursive subhomogeneous C*-algebras.)

-In this section, it will be shown (using Theorem \ref{Lin-Sub} indirectly) that if $(X, \sigma)$ has zero mean dimension (and, as understood, $\sigma$ is minimal), then the large subalgebra $A_y$ can be locally approximated by subhomogeneous C*-algebras with arbitrarily small dimension ratio (see Theorem \ref{lc-app}).
+In the present section, it will be shown (using Theorem \ref{Lin-Sub} indirectly) that if $(X, \sigma)$ has zero mean dimension (and, as is understood, $\sigma$ is minimal), then the large subalgebra $A_y$ can be locally approximated by subhomogeneous C*-algebras with arbitrarily small dimension ratio (see Theorem \ref{lc-app}).

-As a consequence of this, it follows (on applying the large subalgebra technique---see \cite{NCP-LAlg}) that the crossed product C*-algebra $\mathrm{C}(X)\rtimes_\sigma\Int$ absorbs the Jiang-Su algebra $\mathcal Z$, the main result of this paper.
+As a consequence of this, it follows (on applying the large subalgebra technique---see \cite{NCP-LAlg}) that the crossed product C*-algebra $\mathrm{C}(X)\rtimes_\sigma\Int$ absorbs the Jiang-Su algebra $\mathcal Z$, the main result of this paper (Theorem \ref{Z-stb}).

-Of the following three lemmas (Lemmas \ref{small-nbhd}, \ref{uni-sep}, and \ref{cont-field}), only the first concerns dynamical systems.
-The other two are elementary C*-algebra results, at least the second of which, a case of the Stone-Weierstrass Theorem, is known.
+Of the following three lemmas (Lemmas \ref{small-nbhd}, \ref{uni-sep}, and \ref{cont-field}), only the first concerns dynamical systems; the other two are elementary C*-algebra results.

 \begin{lem} Let $Y\subseteq X$ be a closed subset with nonempty interior.
-Denote by $Z_1, ..., Z_K$ the bases of the Rokhlin towers generated by $Y$, and by $J_1<J_2<\cdots<J_K$ the first return times of $Z_1, Z_2, ..., Z_K$, respectively.
+Denote by $Z_1, Z_2, ..., Z_K$ the bases of the Rokhlin towers generated by $Y$, and by $J_1<J_2<\cdots<J_K$ the first return times of $Z_1, Z_2, ..., Z_K$, respectively.
 There is an open set $U\supseteq Y$ such that for each $1\leq k\leq K$, one has

 \end{lem} \begin{proof} Note that by definition the inequality holds with $Y$ in place of $U$.
-(So, the question is to extend this in some sense by continuity to a neighborhood---we propose to do this by induction on $k$.)
+(So, the question is to extend this in some sense by continuity to a neighbourhood---we propose to do this by induction on $k$.)